 You can always add cooked meat or paneer to saag if you want – stir it in!
 And make sure to always top your bowl with extra ghee!

 - 1 teaspoon ground cumin

 - ½ teaspoon turmeric

-- Once the ghee melts, add the onion, ginger, garlic and spices to the pan and stir-fry for 2-3 minutes.
-Then add the spinach, stirring until it wilts and there’s enough room to add the mustard greens.
+- Add the spinach, stirring until it wilts and there’s enough room to add the mustard greens.